b10wf15h3d/b10wf15h3d.github.io/_posts/2022-05-25-My-First-Interview.md

 A number of IT Sec servers have #Career channels that mostly cover the US but there are some posts that are EU based.
 I suggest joining a few and check them out every couple of days as often these jobs are not advertised elsewhere.

-Below are my suggestions of where to search for roles, increasingly people are shying away from job websites like JobServer and heading to Linkedin / community platforms.
+Below are my suggestions of where to search for roles, increasingly people are shying away from job websites like JobServe and heading to Linkedin / community platforms.

 * Linkedin
 * Reddit (checkout IT Sec related subreddits)